-St. Alexius Medical Center in Bismarck, ND, and Forsyth Technical Community College in Winston-Salem, NC, are working together to provide a rewarding and challenging career opportunity for dedicated radiologic technologists in the field of interventional radiology/cardiology, special procedures, and angiography.
+CHI St. Alexius Health in Bismarck, ND, and Forsyth Technical Community College in Winston-Salem, NC, are working together to provide a rewarding and challenging career opportunity for dedicated radiologic technologists in the field of interventional radiology/cardiology, special procedures, and angiography.
 The ICVT Program at ForsythTech offers advanced (postgraduate) certificates that convey the theory for both peripheral vascular and cardiovascular imaging procedures (click to capture the program highlights from ForsythTech).
-St. Alexius Medical Center will provide a one year internship for students who wish to pursue a career in peripheral vascular, cardiovascular and neurovascular techniques and digital angiography.
+CHI St. Alexius Health will provide a one year internship for students who wish to pursue a career in peripheral vascular, cardiovascular and neurovascular techniques and digital angiography.

 Training and supervision are provided in the newest interventional radiographic techniques.
 These procedures include:

 - percutaneous transluminal angioplasty

 - biliary drainage

 - therapeutic embolization procedures

 - use of pharmacoangiographic techniques

 Special procedures also provides experience in bronchography, lymphangiography and sialography.

 Special procedures and interventional radiology is a rapidly progressing field.
 Therefore, well-trained technologists are in great demand as the specialty area of medicine continues to develop.
 The course main objective is to provide advanced study and to clinically train technologists to be technically-proficient and knowledgeable professionals in this ever-growing specialty field.